-Twenty-one years ago today, on Aug.
+Twenty-two years ago today, on Aug.
 31, 1994, Clay Walker was undoubtedly in a celebratory mood.
-It was on this day that the singer-songwriter earned his first platinum record, signifying sales in excess of one million units, with his self-titled debut.
+It was on that date that the singer-songwriter earned his first platinum record, signifying sales in excess of one million units, with his self-titled debut album.

-The album, which was released on Giant Records, included three No. 1 singles, “What’s It to You,” “Dreaming With My Eyes Open” and “Live Until I Die,” which Walker penned by himself.
+The Clay Walker album, which was released on Giant Records, included three No. 1 singles — “What’s It to You,” “Dreaming With My Eyes Open” and “Live Until I Die” — the latter of which Walker penned by himself.

-Clay Walker kicked off a series of successes for the tunesmith.
-His next three albums, If I Could Make a Living, Hypnotize the Moon and Rumor Has It, each scored platinum status as well.
+Clay Walker kicked off a series of successes for Walker: The tunesmith’s next three albums — If I Could Make a Living, Hypnotize the Moon and Rumor Has It — each scored platinum status as well.

 Learn Clay Walker + More Country Stars’ Real Names